joelparkerhenderson/care-plan/README.md

 - [ ] Research if VA benefits extend to family members.

-- [ ] Help the person sign up on the official website of Veterans Affairs which is [va.gov](https://va.gov)
+- [ ] Help the person sign up at the official website of Veterans Affairs which is [va.gov](https://va.gov)